 Now, I’ve shared lava cakes on my blog before.
 They have peanut butter inside, remember?
-For this challenge, we’re focusing on making straight up chocolate lava cakes.
+Today, we’re focusing on making straight up chocolate lava cakes.
 I’ve gotten many requests for plain chocolate in the past year.
-And I decided to make them the focus for our February Baking Challenge because (1) chocolate molten lava and (2) chocolate molten lava.
+And I decided to finally make them because (1) chocolate molten lava and (2) chocolate molten lava.

 Luckily the way to make them doesn’t involve anything complicated and if you don’t have the little ramekins I use– and don’t feel like buying them– you can use a muffin pan.
 I’ll show you how to use both.

 The secret for how to make chocolate lava cakes is… well, there is no secret at all.
 We’re not simply microwaving frozen chocolate cakes like Chili’s does (no hate, you know how I love Chili’s!!!), but we aren’t pulling our hair out in frustration either.
-That’s why I wanted lava cakes as our Baking Challenge recipe this month.
-To learn and see how EASY they really are!
+You’ll be delightfully surprised at how EASY they really are!

 Chocolate lava cakes are so simple and here’s proof: